learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 that are present in both datasets.
 """
 ```

+    "\nThe shared key between these datasets is the name of the superhero.
+In heroes_df,\nthis is represented by the name column.
+In powers_df, this is represented by the\ncolumn names themselves.\n\nThe fact that one of them is the values of a column and the other is the column\nnames means that we will need to transpose one of them first.
+It makes the most\nsense to transpose powers_df since that will result in records still representing\na hero, rather than a power.
+This will work with the question at hand, which asks\nabout heights, which are attributes of superheroes, not attributes of superpowers.\n\npowers_df has fewer columns than heroes_df has rows, but we can also see that\npowers_df contains names that are not present in heroes_df (namely '3-D Man').
+So,\nit seems like an inner join is the right approach, so that we only keep records\nthat are present in both datasets.\n"

 In the cell below, create a new dataframe called `heroes_and_powers_df` that contains the joined data.
 You can look at the above answer in the solution branch if you're not sure where to start.